sks5495/Spam-Filter-for-Hindi-Emails/README.md

 # Spam_Filter_for_Hindi_Emails

-This project seeks to filter spam from Hindi emails.
+This project seeks to filter spam emails having Hindi messages or images containing Hindi messages using machine learning.